rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

 This operation returns the list of all roles that are assigned to the user with the specified user Id.
-If you don't know the user ID, use the :ref:`Get user by Id <get-user-by-id-v2.0>` operation to find it.
+If you don't know the user ID, use the :ref:`List users <get-list-users-v2.0>` operation with query parameter ``name`` to find it.

-For each role listed, the response includes identifying information such as the role ID, name, and tenants to which the role is assigned, and the sources that determined how the user received the role on the specified tenants.
+For each role listed, the response includes identifying information such as the role ID, name, and the tenants to which the role is assigned, and the sources that determined how the user received the role on the specified tenants.

 This calls differs from the similar
 :ref:`List global roles assigned to a user
 <get-list-global-roles-assigned-to-a-user-v2.0>` call by:

-- Including all means by which a user can be granted a role including:
+- Including all means by which a user can be granted a role such as the
+  following:

   - Through the user itself
   - Through membership in a user group
   - Through the system

-- Including all forms of role assignment
+- Including all forms of role assignment such as the following:

   - On domain
   - On individual tenants